Take a look at the seafront at Anchorsholme. There’s plenty of parking and it’s ideal for a walk and watching the view.

 The sea wall at Anchorsholme was replaced because the old one was at the end of its useful life.
 The old wall was broken and in the winter before construction work started a huge chunk actually broke off it in a storm.

 The design of the old seafront at Princes Way meant that waves frequently came over the top.
-The highway was often closed to traffic because of, not just flood water, but the pebbles and shingle which it brought with it.
+The highway was often closed to traffic.
+Not just because of flood water, but pebbles and shingle that washed up with it.

 Here’s an example of waves coming over, but bear in mind that it’s not safe to go out and take photos in the worst of the stormy conditions!
-Waves overtopping like this was a normal sight.
+Waves overtopping like this (and much worse) was a normal sight.
+We’ve not got photos of the worst weather in our archive here at Visit Fylde Coast.
+Not only is it unsafe it’s also unpleasant to try and take them!

 Do you remember when…..?